spotify/helios/docs/user_manual.md

 * **Master:** Helios masters are the servers that the Helios CLI and other tools talk to.
 They coordinate the deployment of your Docker containers onto Helios agents.

 * **Agents:** Helios agents, sometimes known as Helios hosts, are the machines on which the images you built eventually run.
 The masters tell agents to download jobs and run them.

+Install the Helios CLI
+---

+Whichever environment you are deploying to, you should install the CLI locally so you can talk to Helios clusters without having to SSH to another machine.

+  * Ubuntu Trusty: `dpkg -i helios_all.deb` [download from here](https://github.com/spotify/helios/releases)
+  * Mac OS X: `brew install helios`

 Using the Helios CLI
 ---